 I doubt the event organizers will even break even and they certainly won’t be compensated for the extra time they put into it; at any rate, the money will go into the organization’s account.

 Even as I was appalled at the pettiness of these people and their stubborn insistence on not enjoying something that they had apparently paid so dearly to attend, I knew it could be me.

 When I debriefed with my husband, I said “I think my blog post is in this incident.”

 It also isn’t profitable to cut your prices to the lowest possible point in an effort to appeal to tightwads.
 It’s better to just let them go.
-I understand, and I agree…to a point.
+Yes I understand, and agree to a point.

 I know all too well that the customer is often not right, and, of course, you can’t give in to every demand or give really crabby people special favors just to make them go away.

 As far as firing my worst customers, to me it means that if they leave because I won’t offer them something–a price cut or other special favors–that the business can’t support, I shouldn’t stress out about it.

 I do angry so much more naturally…but it’s no way to run a business, especially when you deal with the public, and it’s no way to be as a person.

 I’ve seen business owners who didn’t think about the needs of their customers, and I’ve seen those businesses tank.

 What do you think?
 How do you deal with an Irate Customer and Firing your Worst Customer?